What is Product Hunt? And How to Launch a #1 New Product On it

 "I launched my super awesome AI-driven GIF creator on Product Hunt.
 I'm guaranteed to go viral." - Said no one ever.

 You need to post on Facebook, LinkedIn, Twitter, and send out email and Messenger blasts.
-If you’re not active on social or run an engaged subscriber list, then your chances of success are almost zero.
+If you're not active on social or run an engaged subscriber list, then your chances of success on Product Hunt are almost zero.

 You can always spam many Facebook Groups and Facebook friends, then ask people to promote you for free, but this will make you look like an asshole and you won't get results 🙂